sedaji/topReddit/README.md

 # What this program does:

-By default, this program returns TOP 3 posts & comments of subreddit learnprogramming.
+By default, this program returns TOP 3 posts & comments of subreddit learnprogramming in the past day.
 It can take up to 3 arguments.

 argv[1] = name of subreddit